TateGunning/TateGunning/README.md

 ### short term objectives
-Coders see code how they see it individually
+See code how you want to, individually
-Even when a milestone is accomplished they are looking even a milestone met is a milestone
+Or write your own
-Without your identity, who are we?
+Another milestone accomplished even when they aren't looking Or get caught with your pants down
-How cn we trust if we have no identity?
+Without our identity, who are you?
-These applications are a chance to learn, groww, and develop The stack willl include authenticator universae, universe ID, and privacy universe (a one button reset feature) both iPhone and Androids.
-Our main goal to develop the safest cell phone setup for women and children, deploying to small businesses and veterens or underpriveldged communities.
-To associate with top partners and universities to strengthen global priviacy posture especially in developing countries.
+Trust gained accompanies the chance to learn, grow, and develop The stack includes accreditation, rights, license and universe ID.
+There is no privacy expected in the universe (a one button reset feature takes care all it) any device.
+Our main goal to develop the safest devices while deploying satelilte applications to underpriveldged communities strengthening priviacy posture globally.
-Next app counts votes, acurately, and thereafter compliant international trade enthusiast and advocatacy platforms.
+Next votecount?
+Hopefully compliant international trade enthusiast who appreciate the right to participate in open forums.